electricimp/MCP2515/README.md

 # MCP2515 #

 Driver for MCP2515, a stand-alone CAN controller with SPI interface.
-[MCP2515 Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20001801H.pdf)
+The MCP2515 is capable of transmitting and receiving both standard and extended data and remote frames.
+It has three transmit buffers with prioritization and abort features and two receive buffers.
+To filter out unwanted messages the MCP2515 has two acceptance masks and six acceptance filters.
+[MCP2515 Datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/20001801H.pdf).

+**Note** This driver class is still under development, so some features of the MCP2515 are not implemented yet.

+To use this driver copy and paste the MCP2515.device.lib.nut file into your device code.

 ## Class Usage ##

 ### constructor(*spiBus[, chipSelectPin]*) ###

 The class’ constructor takes one required parameter (a configured imp SPI bus) and an optional parameter (the chip select pin).
 The chip select pin will be configured by the constructor.
-If no chip select pin is provided the Imp API *spi.chipselect* method will be used to drive the chip select pin (NOTE: This method is only available on imps with a dedicated chip select pin and can only be used when the SPI bus is configured with **USE_CS_L** mode flag)
+If no chip select pin is provided the Imp API *spi.chipselect* method will be used to drive the chip select pin (NOTE: This method is only available on imps with a dedicated chip select pin and can only be used when the SPI bus is configured with **USE_CS_L** mode flag).

 #### Parameters ####